 Click on this button to: Filter • Select filter criteria (Search criterion).
-For the "connections" view, the criteria are the following: • By address range or IP address (grayed out if a host has been selected in the "hosts" view).
+For the "connections" view, the criteria are the following: .
+By address range or IP address (grayed out if a host has been selected in the "hosts" view).
 By interface · By source interface By destination interface By destination port · By protocol By user · For a value of exchanged data higher than the value specified with the According to the last use of the connection (only saved connections with a last used value lower than the specified value will be displayed). · By filter rule name · By IPS profile. · By geographic source or destination.
 If the See all connections (closed or reinitialized connections, etc.) checkbox has been selected, all connections will be displayed in the table, regardless of their status.
 Save as a customized filter the criteria defined in the Filter panel described in the next section (Save current filter).
 You can save a new filter using the button "Save as" based on an existing filter or a predefined filter offered in certain Views.
 Once a filter has been saved, it will be automatically offered in the list of filters.
 Delete current filter.

-Reset filter, this action will not delete the filter.
+Reset This button cancels the action of the filter currently in use.
+If it is a saved customized filter, this action will not delete the filter.
 Refresh This button refreshes data shown on the screen.
 Export results This button makes it possible to download a file in CSV containing information from the table.
 Once a filter is applied, all results matching this filter will be exported.
 Reset columns This button makes it possible to display only columns suggested by default when the host monitoring window is opened.